-A combined group must timely submit Forms 05-164 and 05-165 along with the required payment to request an extension of time to file its report.
+The reporting entity of a combined group must timely submit an Extension Request (Form 05-164) and an Extension Affiliate List (Form 05-165) along with the required payment, if applicable, to request an extension of time to file its report.
 See the Extensions and EFT sections of this booklet for additional information.